CMSgov/ab2d-website/_pages/access-sandbox-data.md

 ### II.
 Check the job status

 Request the job status and save the HTTP response code into STATUS.
-If you receive a 200 HTTP response code, the job is complete.
-If you receive a 202 response code, the job is still in progress.
+If you receive a 200 response code, the job is complete.
+If you receive a 202 code, the job is in progress.
 In this case, continue checking the status until the job is complete.

 {% capture curlSnippet %}{% raw %}
 curl -sw '%{http_code}' -o status.json "https://www.google.com"  \